faizalrf/documentation/Galera Cluster Setup.md

 Query OK, 0 rows affected (0.009 sec)
 ```

-Perform the same setup on the other **two Galera** nodes before proceeding.
+Perform the same setup (creating the backupuser and grants) on the other **two Galera** nodes before proceeding.

 Our servers are now ready, time to stop MariaDB processes and define Galera specific configurations